The M/S Estonia Accident investigation

 M/S Mariella has rescued 14 persons from the sea.

 C.Eng.
 Lembit Leiger and two Estonian crew members are among the rescued.
+Master Avo Piht and eight Estonian crew members are rescued by a Swedish helicopter and brought to Huddinge hospital.

 The submarine has in the meantime contacted its HQ and reported that it is damaged and cannot move.
 It is ordered to sink to the bottom and remain hidden and not to participate in the rescue action.
 This is the vessel M/S Mariella spotted on the radar at 01.47 hrs and then sees disappearing at 01.50 hrs.